gilch/hissp/docs/macro_tutorial.rst

 That's another easy template.
 Between ``L`` and ``L2``,
-we've probably covered 80% of short-lambda use cases.
+we've probably covered the Pareto 80% majority of short-lambda use cases.
 But you can see the pattern now.
 We could continue to an ``L3`` with a ``Z`` parameter, and then we've run out of alphabet.